-Here’s why: even though email marketing offers you an ROI of up to 4.400 percent, you won’t get results if your email sends aren’t being opened, let alone read.
+Here’s why: even though email marketing offers you an ROI of up to 4.400 percent, you won’t get results if your email sends aren’t being read.

 What if there was a way to increase the chances of your subscribers opening and reading your emails?

-An email marketing funnel does this by helping you to send the right emails to your subscribers according to the stage they are in their buying journey.
+An email marketing funnel fixes by helping you send the right emails that match the different stages of your subscribers’ buying journey.

 If this sounds new and confusing, don’t worry.
 In this guide, we’ll tell you what an email marketing funnel is, why it is important to build one, and how to go about it.
-In case you’re not a newbie at this, we’ll also give you practical steps to improving your email marketing funnel.
+We’ll also give you practical steps to improving your email marketing funnel.

 What Is An Email Marketing Funnel?

 For a long time, digital marketers have talked about the importance of email lists and converting your leads to loyal customers.